brainthinks/halo_pc_on_linux/README.md

 ## Configure Playonlinux and Wine

-### Get the latest wine staging version
+### Get the latest wine 3.x version

 1. Ensure you have Playonlinux open
 1. Click the "Tools" menu
 1. Click "Manage Wine Versions"
 1. Ensure you are on the "Wine versions (x86)" tab - these are the 32 bit wine versions
-1. Highlight the latest version that ends with the word "staging".
-At the time I wrote this, that was `2.21-staging`.
+1. Highlight the latest 3.x version.
+At the time I wrote this, that was `3.5`.
 1. Click on the arrow in the middle that points to the right
 1. This will bring up a dialog box - click "Next"
 1. Once the download completes, close the "Wine Versions Manager" window